yilmazlab/Vivaria-Microbiota/README.md

 ## License and third-party code
 This repository is released under the MIT License.
 The MIT License applies to materials authored in this repository, including wrapper scripts, configuration files, and example workflows.
-Please note that this repository makes use of third-party tools and published pipelines (e.g., QIIME2, MaasLin2, StrainCascade, etc.).
+Please note that this repository makes use of third-party tools and published pipelines (e.g., QIIME2, MaasLin2, Kraken2, Humann3 etc.).
 These tools retain their original licenses and are not re-licensed under MIT by inclusion here.
 Users must comply with the respective licenses of these external software packages.